peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 This module provides publish and subscribe MQTT access using ESPNow.
 Benefits relative to running an `mqtt_as` client are:
  1. Nodes can be designed to have extremely low power consumption.
  2. Node scripts can comprise a small amount of synchronous code.
-On ESP8266 the MQTT node interface is much smaller than a full `mqtt_as` client.
+This is of particular benefit on ESP8266.
  3. WiFi and broker outages are handled by the gateway rather than by a large library running on the node.